3.1.1 Composition

 The Directors, collectively or individually, may seek independent professional advice and information in the furtherance of their duties at the Company’s expense, so as to ensure the Directors are able to make independent and informed decisions.

-The Board Charter has been adopted by the Board on 26 February 2013 .
+The Board Charter has been updated by the Board in July 2022.
 Any subsequent amendment to the Charter can only be approved by the Board.

 The Board Charter will be periodically reviewed and updated in accordance with the needs of the Company and any new regulations that may have an impact on the discharge of the Board’s responsibilities.